-In a sector where we recognise that increasingly CLD practitioners work in diverse roles and settings Membership will be open to practitioners who deliver community learning and development outcomes through, for example:
+We recognise that increasingly CLD practitioners work in diverse roles and settings.
+Membership is open to practitioners, including volunteers, who deliver community learning and development outcomes in part or all of their job description, or are students studying for a CLD qualification.